 |

 Composition is challenging in the dark.
 Your view finder and live view will not work well (if at all).
 Aim the camera like a gun, take a test shot and recompose based on the playback of your test shot.
-If there is something in the foreground (like a building), shine a light on it to base your composition on.
+If there is something in the foreground (like a building or tree), shine a light on it to help base your composition on.

 |